Audio shiurim from Rav Chanoch Waxman on parashat ha-shavua.

 (5782 - Spring Semester) (Monday) Over the past millennium, the Jewish community has faced many challenges, opportunities, and changes, and all of these have been reflected and refracted through the lens of Halakha.
 In this course, we address the halakhic challenges that arose directly from important historical events, starting from the 11th Century and continuing up to the Second World War.
 The 5781 syllabus reached 1802, with an examination of Napoleon and the Emancipation.
 Beginning in Feb 2022, Rav Tabory will continue to explore halakhic ramifications of the 19th and 20th century.
 New shiurim will be released every two weeks.

-(5782-5784) (Thursday, every other week) Guided, source-based study of halachot pertaining to women, from a woman's perspective.
+(5782-5784) (Thursday) (Bi-weekly) Guided, source-based study of halachot pertaining to women, from a woman's perspective.
 This series is presented in conjunction with Deracheha: Women and Mitzvot, a halachic education website sponsored by Yeshivat Har Etzion in partnership with the VBM and Beit Midrash Migdal Oz.

 The interconnected world created by communication technology in general and social media in specific is radically different than the past.
 The changes that have come with these technological advances have effected widely divergent areas of halakha.
 The goal of this course is to shed light on the way halakha has responded to this new world.